kolos26/GEOFS-LiverySelector/README.md

 ## Trailer
 [![YouTube Trailer](https://img.youtube.com/vi/1w5u2R1dnVU/hqdefault.jpg)](https://www.youtube.com/watch?v=1w5u2R1dnVU)

 ## Features
-For every supported aircraft, you can find the list of available liveries in the livery menu.
+For every supported aircraft, you can access a list of available liveries in the livery menu.
 You can open the menu by clicking on the LS logo or simply pressing [L] on your keyboard.
-Here you can star your favorite liveries to pin them to the top, and search for any livery.
-I'm only planning to support real-life liveries because most people do not want to share their personal liveries.
+You can star liveries to pin them, and search for any liveries.

 ## How to Use This Add-on?
 There are two ways to do this.
 One of them is easy but is quite annoying, while the other one is complicated but only needs to be done once.